PirateLab/ipad-switch-Seeeduino-XIAO/README.md

 ## Hardware

-coming...

 * Seeeduino-XIAO
-* USB Cable
+* USB C Cable
 * Cable to short pins
-* You switch/button
+* Switch/button

+NB: I use `D0`as input, but it could be D1, D2, etc ...

 ## Code